vicarsen/operating-systems/chapters/compute/processes/drills/tasks/wait-for-me-processes/README.md

 ```

 1. Run the code in `wait_for_me_processes.py` (e.g: `python3 wait_for_me_processes.py`).
-    The parent process creates one child that writes and message to the given file.
+    The parent process creates one child that writes a message to the given file.
     Then the parent reads that message.
     Simple enough, right?
     But running the code raises a `FileNotFoundError`.